 Chronic pancreatitis can also predispose your cat to getting diabetes mellitus.
 We have a page on this (which includes inflammatory bowel disease) to learn more about pancreatitis.

 You can go far in preventing DM by keeping your pet at a normal weight, and feeding your cat a food that is higher in protein and lower in carbohydrates.
-Routine exams, that include blood panels and urinalyses that both monitor glucose, are important as your pet ages.
-Our Geriatric (Senior) pet page discusses this in more detail.
+This tends to mean canned cat food over dry.

-It will help if you learn these medical words because they will be used on this page:
+It will help if you learn these medical terms because they will be used on this page:

 - euglycemia – normal blood glucose level